SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 To work through this activity based on this imaginary scenario, you'll need first to set up that scenario.

-> The minimum settings will be used here to keep things simple.
+> The minimum directory settings will be used here to keep things simple.

 👉 First, ensure you're targeting your global account only, using `btp target`; here's a sample output of that process: